 Innovation for Sustainability

 When we think about sustainability, we quickly fall back into outdated patterns of thinking.
 They are shaped by public debate and hinder innovation.
-At TEAMS, we want to provide you with some brief food for thought on how a change of perspective can lead to new approaches and solutions.
-That’s why Paul Stawenow, TEAMS Hamburg Senior Industrial & UX Designer has compiled some topics in which a change of perspective can be of great benefit regarding sustainability.
-Stay tuned— a new topic weekly.
+At TEAMS, we want to provide you with some brief food for thought.
+Paul Stawenow, TEAMS Hamburg Senior Industrial & UX Designer has compiled some topics in which a change of perspective can be of great benefit regarding sustainability.

 Our economy must become more sustainable.
 There is no question about that.
 The continuous competition on which our economic system is based has produced significant innovations.
 But it has also let to exploitation of people and nature.